Managing PCOS symptoms

 If you suffer from Polycystic Ovary Syndrome (PCOS), you may be among the majority of women who struggle daily with their weight: rapid weight gain and difficulty, or even impossibility, to lose it.
 Unfortunately, this is a problem encountered all too often.

 Indeed, women with PCOS are often (but not always!) confronted with being overweight or even obese.
-The issue is that PCOS promotes weight gain, which can exacerbate our various symptoms (acne, hirsutism, fertility problems, etc.), as well as insulin resistance and metabolic complications such as diabetes.
+PCOS promotes weight gain, which can worsen symptoms such as acne, hirsutism, fertility problems, as well as insulin resistance and metabolic complications like diabetes.

-If you are facing this, you may feel like you've tried everything.
-You've read plenty of articles on PCOS-friendly diets, you've bought books, you've listened to podcasts...
-You think you're doing everything right, but...your weight is going nowhere fast, and sometimes, it even increases!
-You may feel helpless against this weight gain and the exacerbation of your symptoms.
+If you are facing this, you may feel like you’ve tried everything.
+You’ve read articles on PCOS-friendly diets, bought books, listened to podcasts… You think you’re doing everything right, but your weight won’t budge — or sometimes, it even increases.
+You may feel helpless against this weight gain and the symptoms that come with it.

 Weight and PCOS: What's the Connection?